dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

     inline uint32_t arm_b(uint32_t src_addr, uint32_t target_addr);
     inline uint32_t arm_bl(uint32_t src_addr, uint32_t target_addr);

+### Part 2: add executable headers in a backwards compatible way.

+Even the ability to stick a tiny bit of executable code in a random place can give you a nice way to solve problems.
+As you might recall, in cs140e, whenever we wanted to add a header to our pi binaries, we had to hack on the pi-side bootloader code and sometimes the unix-side code.
+Which was annoying.

+However, with a simple hack we could have avoided all of this:  if you have a header for (say) 64 bytes then:
+   1. As the first word in the header, put a the 32-bit value for a ARMv6 branch (`b`) instruction that jumps over the header.
+   2. Add whatever other stuff you want to the header.
+   3. Make sure you don't add more than 64-bytes and that you pad up to 64 bytes if you do less.
+   4. Done!
+The ability to write a single jump instruction gives you the ability to add an arbitrary header to code and have it work transparently in a backwards-compatible way.

+To do this:
+   1. Write a new linker script that modifies `./memmap`  to have a header etc.  You should store the string `hello` as the first 5 bytes of the after the jump instruction.
+   2. Modify `hello.c` to set a pointer to where this string will be in memory,   The code should run and print it.
+   3. For some quick examples of things you can do in these scripts you may want to look at the `memmap.header` linker script from our fuse lab, which has example operations that might be useful.
+The linker script language is pretty bad, so if you get confused, it's their fault, not yours --- keep going!
+   4. To debug, definitely look at the `hello.list` to see what is going on.

 ### Part 3: make an interrupt dispatch compiler.